truvhq/quickstart/README.md

         ).json()
 ```

-When verification was successful, we show the form and populate it with data that we received from the backend:
+When verification is successful, we show the form and populate it with data that we received from the backend:
 ```
           onSuccess: async function (token) {
             console.log('token: ', token);